-Of course, while I was here I ate my way through Surco and found some amazing restaurants along the way.
+Of course, while I was here I ate way too much and found some amazing restaurants in Surco along the way.
 Next time you’re in town, don’t miss my favorite restaurants in Surco!

 1. Guru Indian & Pakistani Cuisine

 While trying restaurants in Surco, I’m happy to say I finally found one!
-I’m not really surprised, because Lima is one of the food capitals of the world, and luckily Guru Indian & Pakistani Cuisine definitely didn’t disappoint.
+I’m not really surprised, because Lima is one of the food capitals of the world, and luckily Guru Indian & Pakistani Cuisine didn’t disappoint.

-Best of all, the restaurant has a happy hour from 5 to 7 on weekdays where all their curries are half off, meaning we got a butter chicken curry for only $5.
+Best of all, the restaurant has a happy hour from 5 to 7 on weekdays where all their curries are half off, meaning we got a butter chicken curry for only 15 soles / 5 usd.
 That’s an amazing deal.

 2. Shimaya Ramen

 The ramen is made with homemade noodles and comes as small, medium, or large.
-For me, the small was definitely enough for one serving, and only cost $4.50 per bowl.
+For me, the small was definitely enough for one serving, and only cost 15 soles/ 4.50 usd per bowl.

 3. Quintessence Tea Shop

 Coca tea is super common in Peru, especially on the treks and tours, but I personally prefer the sweeter, fruitier blends.
-That’s why I was so happy to discover the Quintessence Tea Shop!
+That’s why I was so happy to discover the Quintessence Tea Shop.

-First of all, the ambiance is amazing.
-The shop is small, cozy, and well lit, and best of all, smells amazing.
+To start, the ambiance is amazing.
+The shop is small, cozy, and well lit, and best of all, smells so good.
 They also have cute products and books lining the walls to browse, but personally I was distracted by the menu.
 It had a seriously extensive list of different tea types to try in every imaginable flavor, which you can get either by the cup or by the pot.